lukezhangui/thoughts/A collection of thoughts.md

 I find myself in need of a simple ritual, or daily habit, that I can always find something to do in times where no natural sense of challenge arises.
 To do something everyday, or be something.

+# Don't get carried away with self-reflection

+It always seem important when you are doing, like harvesting nugets of wisdom.
+But when you wake up the next morning, well, you only have tiny flecks of gold in an pan of sand.